Custom software vs SaaS: when to build and when to buy

 Can you describe the exact process the software needs to support?

 If yes, with specificity and stability, custom software can encode it faithfully.
 If the process is still changing weekly, you are not ready for custom development.
 Stabilise the process first, then build.
+Our development process starts with discovery precisely to catch this before any code is written.

 If you answered "core, expensive at scale, heavily integrated, high switching risk, and well-defined" to all five, custom software is likely the right path.
 If you answered "commodity, affordable, standalone, low risk, and generic" to all five, SaaS is the right path.
 Most real decisions land somewhere in between, which is why the hybrid approach works.